Benchmark

 1. Introduction

 Hi there!
-In this guide, we’ll show you how to update agent’s name using the CustomGPT RAG API’s Python SDK.
+In this guide, we’ll show you how to update agent’s name using the CustomGPT.ai RAG API’s Python SDK.
 Although the code still refers to “project,” in our discussions we often call them “agents.”
-Whether you’re rebranding your chatbot or simply organizing your work, this tutorial will walk you through creating an agent and then updating its name—all in a clear, step-by-step format.
+Whether you’re rebranding your chatbot for a white-label AI chatbot experience or simply organizing your work, this tutorial will walk you through creating an agent and then updating its name—all in a clear, step-by-step format.

 Make sure you have read our Getting Started with CustomGPT.ai for New Developers blog to get an overview of the entire platform.